Online youth radicalization: Definitions and approaches

 Radicalization refers to the processes by which individuals or groups come to adopt beliefs that challenge or reject established political, social, or religious norms.
 In some cases, these beliefs may be used to justify participation in or support for acts of violence, often framed as necessary or morally justified actions in pursuit of ideological or political goals.
 Definitions of radicalization vary across academic, governmental, and policy contexts; however, most characterize it as a gradual or staged progression.

 In the context of online radicalization, the term youth typically refers to individuals in adolescence or early adulthood.
 The exact age range for youth in this context varies depending on the source.
 The United Nations refers to youth as individuals between the ages of 15-24 years old, primarily for statistical purposes.
 Other sources, including academic research and governmental policies, may extend this age range up to 29 years old to account for ongoing social, cognitive and emotional developmental milestones.
 Youth radicalization is often considered a distinct category due to these developmental factors that may increase young people's vulnerability to radical ideologies and recruitment strategies, especially in the online environment.

+A 2018 review of European research grouped the reported risk factors into three levels: individual (personal uncertainty, perceived injustice), micro-environmental (family fragility, radicalized peers) and macro-environmental (social polarization, geopolitical events).
+In the same review, a diagnosed psychiatric disorder was found in only around 10% of those prosecuted in connection with radicalization.

+The direction of this relationship is disputed; it has been argued from a trauma psychology perspective that toxic stress and substance misuse follow involvement in an extremist group rather than precede it.